 The YMCA Heritage Club brings together visionary members of our community who are building lasting support for the YMCA’s mission by establishing current endowment funds and future gifts in a will, retirement plan or other beneficiary designation.
 These gifts are a lasting legacy that will impact our community for generations.

-Please contact YMCA Senior Director of Planned Giving, Jeri Glick-Anderson, at 651-435-6724 or firstname.lastname@example.org for more information or to let us know of your plans.
+Please contact a YMCA planned giving team member at email@example.com for more information or to share your giving plans..